jdosher2/Tetris/README.md

 # Tetris
-A simple Tetris game made with openFrameworks
+A simple Tetris clone made with openFrameworks

 # Setup
 * Uses: Xcode 9.4.1 and openFrameworks 0.10.1